-New ID verification rules for directors and PSCs – are you ready?
+New ID verification rules and statutory register updates for directors and PSCs – are you ready?

-New ID verification rules for directors and PSCs – are you ready?
+New ID verification rules and statutory register updates for directors and PSCs – are you ready?

 From 18 November 2025, important new requirements under the Economic Crime and Corporate Transparency Act 2023 (ECCTA) will come into force.
-These rules will require all company directors, Persons with Significant Control (PSCs), and LLP members, to verify their identity with Companies House.
+These rules will require all company directors, Persons with Significant Control (PSCs), and LLP members to verify their identity with Companies House, and another change is that companies must keep their own internal register of members.

 The aim of these changes is to make UK businesses more transparent and help crack down on economic crime.